YcheCourseProject/CommunityDetection/README.md

 # Community Detection

 This is a probject of Community Detection.

+KDD Course Project - Implementation of Community Detection Algorithms and Evaluations and Some Datasets (港科博一时候KDD课程作业) - by [Shixuan Sun](https://github.com/shixuansun) and [Yulin CHE](https://github.com/CheYulin)

 ## Dataset